-In the Internet world of blogs, forums and musings written by victims of narcissists, borderlines, psychopaths, histrionics and other personality disordered individuals, it’s become a bit of an urban legend that Crazy is exciting and that emotionally stable women and men are, in comparison, boring.
+In the world of blogs, forums and other musings written by victims of narcissists, borderlines, psychopaths, histrionics and other personality disordered individuals, it’s become a bit of an urban legend that Crazy is exciting and that emotionally stable women and men are, in comparison, boring.
 That crazy in the head equals crazy in bed.
 Many of my clients complain they fear they won’t be attracted to healthier women and men for this reason — that healthy is boring.

-Early in the courtship phase with my narcissistic ex, he had a fleeting moment of transparency when he asked, “What will I have to keep you interested after you’ve heard all my stories?”
-At the time I dismissed it as humility and poor self-esteem.
+Early in the courtship phase with the narcissistic ex, he had a fleeting moment of transparency when he asked, “What will I do to keep you interested after you’ve heard all my stories?”
+At the time, I dismissed it as humility and poor self-esteem.
 In reality, he likely knew he had a finite repertoire of charm and once that wore off, then what?

 In reality, narcissists, borderlines, psychopaths, histrionics and other forms of Crazy are boring.
-Tediously, mind numbingly, excruciatingly boring.
+Tediously, mind-numbingly, excruciatingly boring.
 Is a toddler who pitches tantrums until they get their way exciting?
 Is a child who pouts and engages in self-serving circular reasoning intellectually stimulating?
 Is a sulky teenager who displays disdain and contempt for adults and peers intriguing and mysterious?